 You will also need to connect to the FSU VPN if you are off-campus.

-To submit jobs to Condor, connect via SSH to the HPC login nodes:
+To submit jobs to Condor, connect via SSH to one of the HPC login nodes:

-The Condor submit node includes software that allows you to submit jobs to the Condor queue, compile software for Condor, and use common software available on the system.
+The submit nodes include software that allow you to submit jobs to the Condor queue, compile software for Condor, and use common software available on the system.

 Things to Keep in Mind When Using Condor